What is the Campus Hazing Transparency Report?

 Type of Incident – Hazing & Disruptive Behavior

 Description of Incident – Evidence revealed that their new member intake process included inappropriate dares and social media bans.
+No drugs or alcohol were reported to be involved in the incident.

 Date Charge – December 6th, 2024